Skip to main content

 2. Quarterly Superannuation Reporting

-We have summarised the changes as per the attached table, to simplify for clients what this all means.
+We have summarised the changes, as shown in the attached table, to clarify what this all means for clients.
 Essentially, you will have to ensure that wages and super are complied with to the best of your ability and on time:

 1. When superannuation should be paid (from your payroll system); and

-2. When superannuation is received by superannuation funds, as it will match data with the Tax File Number of each staff member, and then to their nominated fund.
+2. When superannuation funds receive superannuation, it will match data with the Tax File Number of each staff member and then to their nominated fund.

-The ATO are using this to assist in managing with compliance of the superannuation guarantee, and will continue to do so.
+The ATO is using this to assist in managing compliance with the superannuation guarantee and will continue to do so.

-The new system has the potential to change how employees are engaged as well, as Tax File Number Declarations and Superannuation Nomination forms are able to be lodged online, and they will link between the employee’s MyGov account with the Australian Government, and the employer’s payroll system.
+The new system has the potential to change how employees are engaged as well.
+Tax File Number Declarations and Superannuation Nomination forms can be lodged online, and they will link between the employee’s MyGov account with the Australian Government and the employer’s payroll system.

 Employers with 20+ employees (large employers)

 STP became mandatory on 1 July 2018 for large employers.
-If you have 20 or more employees, you should already be reporting through STP, or at least have an agreed deferral in place if you couldn’t meet the initial date.
+If you have 20 or more employees, you should already be reporting through STP or at least have an agreed deferral if you couldn’t meet the initial date.

-If you have more than 20 employees and do not have your STP activated, please contact us and we can review your current accounting mechanisms to ensure ongoing compliance.
+If you have more than 20 employees and have not activated your STP, please contact us.
+We can review your current accounting mechanisms to ensure we are in compliance.

 Employers with 5-19 employees (small employers)

 Small employers must start STP reporting any time from 1 July – 30 September 2019.
-If you use payroll software which offers STP, you can update your product and start reporting any time.
+Using payroll software that offers STP, you can update your product and start reporting anytime.
 Your software provider will be able to supply you with information on how to update your software to a complying version.
-If you won’t be ready to start reporting before 30 September 2019, you will need to apply for a deferral.
-Contact us and we will send you the forms and we can also assist with how to apply with the ATO for opting-in early.
+If you won’t be ready to start reporting before 30 September 2019, you must apply for a deferral.
+Contact us, and we will send you the forms.
+We can also assist you with how to apply with the ATO to opt in early.

 Employers with 1-4 employees (micro employers)

-If you have four or less employees you must start STP reporting any time from 1 July – 30 September 2019, however you will have two options.
+If you have four or fewer employees, you must start STP reporting any time between 1 July and 30 September 2019; however, you will have two options.

-Option 1: Use a compliant payroll software.
-It is our strong recommendation that you upgrade or subscribe to STP compliant online accounting software, which will have the added benefit of streamlining your bookkeeping requirements.
+Option 1: Use compliant payroll software.
+We strongly recommend that you upgrade or subscribe to STP-compliant online accounting software, which will streamline your bookkeeping requirements.

-If you don’t currently use compliant payroll software, the ATO has compiled a list of software providers who have produced no-cost and low-cost STP solutions – including simple payroll software, mobile phone apps and portals.
+Suppose you don’t currently use compliant payroll software.
+In that case, the ATO has compiled a list of software providers who have produced no-cost and low-cost STP solutions – including simple payroll software, mobile phone apps and portals.
 We can provide you with some of these options, as we are qualified advisors and partners for Xero, MYOB and Quickbooks (Intuit).

-Option 2: To engage AAG to report your STP data to the ATO on a monthly or quarterly basis.
-This service will be an additional charge to you and is only available until 30 June 2021, after which date you must use compliant payroll software.
+Option 2: To engage AAG to report your STP data to the ATO monthly or quarterly.
+This service will be an additional charge to you and is only available until 30 June 2021, after which you must use compliant payroll software.

 Employers with ‘closely held payees’

-If you are an employer with ‘closely held payees’, there are flexible reporting options available to you.
+You have flexible reporting options if you are an employer with ‘closely held payees’.
 A ‘closely held payee’ is directly related to the entity from which they receive payments, for example:

 • Family members of a family-owned business